zencart/documentation/content/user/running/backup.md

 4\.
 Now make the appropriate setting selections based on your version of phpMyAdmin:

 The ideal settings to do a backup via phpMyAdmin are shown below.
 Settings not mentioned can be left to their defaults.

-You will be presented with a choice of "Quick Backup" or "Custom", CHOOSE "Custom", and then make the following selections:
+You will be presented with a choice of "Quick Backup" or "Custom."
+Choose "Custom", and then make the following selections:

-- Output: - Leave all the other settings under Output as defaults, except maybe **Compression**, which you may wish to change to "zipped" (for Windows) or "gzipped" (for mac/linux)
+- Output: Leave all the other settings under Output as defaults, except maybe **Compression**, which you may wish to change to "zipped" (for Windows) or "gzipped" (for Mac/Linux)
-- Object creation options: - **check the box next to DROP TABLE**
+- Object creation options: **check the box next to DROP TABLE**

 5\.
 Click **Go** to do the export.
 It will give you the option to save the file to your PC.
 BE SURE TO SAVE IT to an appropriate spot on your PC.
-To have a redundant backup, upload it to a cloud account such as Google Drive.
+To have a redundant backup, save a copy to a thumb drive or upload it to a cloud account such as Google Drive.

-## 3. Using the Backup MySQL Plugin:
+### Using the Backup MySQL Plugin to make a Database Backup

 On hosts that permit the use of `exec()`, you can use the [Backup MySQL Plugin](https://www.zen-cart.com/downloads.php?do=file&id=7) to create your database backup, and then download the resultant file from `YOURADMIN/backups` to your local computer.
-Again, you will want to upload your backup to a cloud account so that you have redundancy.
+Again, you will want to save a copy to a thumb drive or upload your backup to a cloud account so that you have redundancy.
+<br /><br />

+---

-## TO RESTORE THE DATABASE:
+## TO RESTORE YOUR DATABASE:

 - Open phpMyAdmin
 - From the dropdown menu, select the database you wish to restore INTO